spacetelescope/jwst_visit_viewer/README.md

 and the field of regard constraints, and which detector(s) will be used to take data.

-**Caveats, warnings, and disclaimers:** This is an official tool provided on a best-effort basis.
+**Caveats, warnings, and disclaimers:** This is an unofficial tool provided on a best-effort basis.
 Coordinate transforms may not yet be precisely correct in all details.
 Some aspects of V to J frame transforms are not yet tracked in the SIAF PRD content.